Anon-Planet/thgtoa/docs/guide/index.md

 For this reason, you will always have to be incredibly careful when uploading files using your anonymous identities and check the metadata of those files.

 **Even if you publish a plain text file, you should always double or triple-check it for any information leakage before publishing.
-You will find some guidance about this in the [Some additional measures against forensics][Some additional measures against forensics:] section at the end of the guide.**
+You will find some guidance about this in the [Some additional measures against forensics](#some-additional-measures-against-forensics) section at the end of the guide.**

 ### Watermarking